-Open to campers for fishing from 1st April – 30th September, this is a stunning section of the river.
+Open for fishing from 1st April – 30th September, this is a stunning section of the river.
 It changes from a placid moorland stream at the top of the beat to a wild rushing torrent at the lower end as it falls of the moor.
 Due to a unique barrier at the lower end of the beat it only holds brown trout.
 It is slow to start in the spring but from May onwards fishes well for lots of small – medium fish with the odd 2lb whopper!

 Here’s what one fishing journalist wrote after a day spent on our river for the February 2006 edition of Today’s flyfisher